guiwitz/napari-serialcellpose/README.md

     conda activate serialcellpose
     pip install git+https://github.com/guiwitz/napari-serialcellpose.git

+### Potential issue with PyTorch

+Cellpose and therefore the plugin and napari can crash without warning in some cases with ```torch==1.12.0```.
+This can be fixed by reverting to an earlier version using:

+    pip install torch==1.11.0

 ### GPU

 In order to use a GPU:

 1. Uninstall the PyTorch version that gets installed by default with Cellpose:

     pip uninstall torch